That dollar amount reflects a -11.2% decrease since 2016 and a -23.5% drop from 2019 to 2020.

 Sierra Leone’s Top 10 Exports

-Sierra Leone’s top 10 exports account for 94.6% of the overall value of its global shipments.
+Sierra Leone’s top 10 exports accounted for 93.8% of the overall value of its global shipments.

-The leading decliner among Sierra Leone’s top 10 export categories was fish thanks to its -66.6% drop year over year.
+The leading decliner among Sierra Leone’s top 10 export categories was gems and precious metals, thanks to a -67.2% drop dragged down by shrinking sales of unset diamonds and gold.

 The following types of Sierra Leonean product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.